An Effective UNet Using Feature Interaction and Fusion for Organ Segmentation in Medical Image: Experiments and results

-As shown in Table \ref{synapse}, the average DICE and HD95 are reported to compare the model performance, as well as the DICE score for the certain 8 classes.
+As shown in Table \ref{synapse}, the average DICE and HD95 are reported to compare the model performance, as well as the Dice score for the certain 8 classes.
 In general, the Small FIF-UNet achieves the highest average DICE of 86.05\% (primary metric), which significantly outperforms all the selective baselines (1.15\% absolute improvement over the best baseline).
 Specifically, the Small FIF-UNet has the ability to harvest the best performance for 7/8 classes, confirming the performance superiority over baselines.
 Meanwhile, the proposed model also obtains the second-best HD95 measurement.
 Compared to classical ViT-based SwinUNet and hybrid TransUNet, the Small FIF-UNet improves the performance in terms of average DICE by 6.92\% and 8.57\%, respectively.
-More importantly, the proposed FIF-UNet achieves significant performance improvements in both small and hard-to-segment organs.
-Specifically, the proposed model improves by 0.44\% and 1.41\% for small organs (KL and KR) over the best baseline, respectively, while improving by 1.75\% and 2.33\% for hard-to-segment organs (GB and PC).

-In addition, we also consider the model complexity.
-Compared to the two competitive baselines TransCASCADE and Cascaded MERIT, the Small FIF-UNet can achieve the best performance with only 86.91M parameters (36.56M and 60.95M lower than baselines).
-It is worth noting that the proposed Tiny FIF-UNet achieves the third-best performance of 84.4\% average DICE among baselines, comparable to the second-best Cascaded MERIT, with only 38.31M trainable parameters (109.55M lower).
+More importantly, the proposed FIF-UNet demonstrates significant performance improvements, particularly in small and hard-to-segment organs.
+Compared to the Cascaded MERIT(use the same pre-trained encoder), on two small and relatively underrepresented organs, the Small FIF-UNet achieves improvements of 0.44\% on the left kidney (KL) and 1.41\% on the right kidney (KR), which can be attributed that the MLF module can enhance feature detail through multi-scale fusion to improve the model’s ability to detect small structures.

+For challenging organs with low contrast and ambiguous boundaries, such as the gallbladder (GB) and pancreas (PC), the proposed model achieves even larger performance gains of 1.75\% and 2.33\%, respectively.
+These improvements benefit from the combined effects of the CSI module to strengthen semantic interactions between encoder and decoder layers by preserving more informative details, and the CoSE module to enhance the model’s capacity to represent discriminative features.
+By combining the two blocks, the model provides better anatomical consistency across organs of varying size and difficulty.

+In addition, the proposed Tiny FIF-UNet and Small FIF-UNet achieve an excellent balance between segmentation accuracy and computational efficiency.
+From the efficiency perspective, the Tiny FIF-UNet achieves an average Dice score of 84.40\% with only 38.31M parameters and 11.21 GFLOPs, outperforming models with comparable or even higher complexity (i.e., AttnUNet (71.70\%, 34.88M, 66.64G) and HiFormer (80.29\%, 25.51M, 13.33G)), demonstrating its superior accuracy-efficiency performance.
+From the accuracy perspective, the Small FIF-UNet achieves the highest average Dice score of 86.05\%, outperforming all baselines including TransCASCADE (82.68\%, 123.49M, 41.03G) and Cascaded MERIT (84.90\%, 147.86M, 33.44G), while using significantly fewer parameters and FLOPs.
+The results show that the proposed model can provide better performance at a lower computational cost.

 In summary, the experimental results demonstrate that the proposed model achieves both performance and efficiency superiority over selected baselines on the Synapse dataset, which can also harvest desired enhancement on small and hard-to-segment organs.